Embrace the flow to create a pour painting

 Let your painting dry overnight.
 Now it is ready to crop and sign.
 Place the clean 8″ × 10″ (20cm × 25cm) piece of glass over the top of your dry painting, and crop to the exact size you want, removing the excess edges of the paper.

-Learn more from Sandra Duran Wilson in Acrylic Mediums for Encaustic Effects:
+Check out the instructional video from Sandra Duran Wilson Acrylic Mediums for Encaustic Effects preview below: